matvign/batchrenamer/documentation.md

 every conflict we find.

 For simplicity we generate numbers instead of random strings.
-The idea is the same as the windows os system.
-We use a number and incase it in brackets.
+The idea is to append an underscore and a number.
 If the file already exists, then we continue generating upwards.

 # Changelog